cbenitez99/meme-generator-project/README.md

 Note: You may need to run 'npm install' to download dependencies.

 ## TYPES OF MEMES
-Read comments in ' services.js '
+Read commented line in ' services.js '